Follow our podcasts on:

-The angelic choir often pictured on Christmas cards in their long white, flowig robes holding candles is frankly a bunch of malarkey
+The angelic choir often pictured on Christmas cards in their long white, flowing robes holding candles is frankly a bunch of malarkey

 The word describing this angelic choir in Luke 2:13 is “host” the Greek word “stratia.”

-The Greek word “stratia” does not refer to choir but rather describes an army, a military unit.
-The same Greek word is used in 2 Corinthians 10:4, when Paul says that the weapons of our “warfare” are mighty.
-The word warfare is the same Greek word stratia.
+The Greek word “stratia” does not refer to a choir, but rather describes an army or a military unit.
+The Apostle Paul uses the same Greek word in 2 Corinthians 10:4, when he says that the weapons of our “warfare” (stratia) are mighty.

-The angelic host that appeared at Jesus’s birth was not an angelic choir dressed in long white robes, they were battle-hardened, angelic warriors wearing battered and dented armour.
-They were not holding candles, but swords, spears and shields.
+The angelic host that appeared at Jesus’s birth was not a choir dressed in long white robes, they were battle-hardened, angelic warriors wearing battered and dented armour.
+They were not holding candles, but swords, spears, and shields.